-We put together a quick list of 14 foods you must try in Thailand, so you don’t get stuck just ordering the Pad Thai.
+We put together a quick list of 14 dishes in Thailand you must try, so you don’t get stuck just ordering the Pad Thai.
 (Although we do suggest you try the pad Thai at least once!)
 This is not an exhaustive list.
 Trust us, we could go on and on and on.
-To help kickstart your travel adventures, some authentic local foods you must try in Thailand!
+To help kickstart your travel adventures, some authentic local foods in Thailand you must try!

 Thai food is the best.
 Yeah, we said it!
 It’s so unique with its amazing ability to balance sweet, spicy, sour, salty and umami.
 We simply can’t get enough!
-We attempted to rank the top 14 foods you must try in Thailand from number 14, to number 1, but you know, it’s pretty subjective obviously!
+We attempted to rank the top 14 foods in Thailand you got to try from number 14, to number 1, but you know, it’s pretty subjective obviously!

 #14 – PAD THAI